oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-using-to-troubleshoot-problems.md

 Well fortunately for us I have build a version of the Stock Manager that can be configured to generate deliberate errors (I promise it's not just me doing bad coding :-) ) We will deploy this new version and then configure it to generate errors on half of the requests it makes.

-## Step 2: Using a service mesh to troubleshoot
+## Task 2: Using a service mesh to troubleshoot

-### Step 2a: Start the load generator
+### Task 2a: Start the load generator

 The first thing we need is some load so we can see what the service mesh is doing, there is a load generator script we can use to do this